If you are invited to a Tribunal hearing about electroconvulsive treatment (ECT), this information is for you.

 - they have been given medicine to relax their muscles called muscle relaxant.

-Find out more about ECT on the health.vic website.
+Find out more about ECT on the Better Health Channel website.

 If you are under 18 years old your psychiatrist must apply to the Tribunal for permission before they can give you ECT.

-You have the capacity to give informed consent if you:
+You have capacity to give informed consent if you are able to:

-- understand and can remember the information given to you about ECT
+- understand and remember the information given to you about ECT

-- can use that information to make a decision
+- use that information to make a decision

-- can communicate your decision by words, gestures or any other means.
+- communicate your decision by words, gestures or any other means.

 If you do not have the capacity to give informed consent your psychiatrist must apply to the Tribunal for permission before they can give you ECT.